-- 1. Install the Ubisense servers. - The server software installer, UbisenseServers.msi, is in the servers\windows directory of your SmartSpace distribution directory. - For further information on installing SmartSpace software on Windows machines, see SmartSpace Installation guide. - 2.
-Install Replication (if required). - The replication software installer, UbisenseReplication.msi, is in the clients\windows directory of your SmartSpace distribution directory. - For further information on installing the replication software on Windows machines, see the SmartSpace Replication Support guide. - 3.
-Install Failover. - The failover software installer, UbisenseFailover.msi, is in the servers\windows directory of your SmartSpace distribution directory. - 4.
-Ensure that the Ubisense servers and replication are not restarted on reboot. - a.
+1. Install the Ubisense servers.

+The server software installer, UbisenseServers.msi, is in the servers\windows directory of your SmartSpace distribution directory.

+For further information on installing SmartSpace software on Windows machines, see SmartSpace Installation on the Ubisense Documentation Portal.

+2. Install Replication (if required).

+The replication software installer, UbisenseReplication.msi, is in the servers\windows directory of your SmartSpace distribution directory.

+For further information on installing the replication software on Windows machines, see Installing Replication on Windows on the Ubisense Documentation Portal.

+3. Install Failover.

+The failover software installer, UbisenseFailoverControl.msi, is in the servers\windows directory of your SmartSpace distribution directory.

+- 4. Ensure that the Ubisense servers and replication are not restarted on reboot. - a.
 Run Platform Control. - b.
 In Services, ensure that start services automatically on reboot is unchecked. - c.
 Click Apply.

 The services will now be controlled by the failover control service.
-By visiting Control Panel\All Control Panel Items\Administrative Tools\Services it should be possible to confirm that the services have startup type Manual.
+By visiting Control Panel\All Control Pan it should be possible to confirm that the services have startup type Manual.